educational-technology-collective/Ambient_Learning/README.md

 ionic capacitor build android
 ```

-## Run on Devices
+## Run on Physical Devices
 **Ios**: Connect your devices to the computer.
 Use Xcode to build and run.
-You will need a Apple ID account and enable Developer Mode on your phone.
+You will need an Apple ID account and enable Developer Mode on your phone.

 **Android**: After you build your app on Android Studio.
 Go to ```Build``` -> ```Generate Signed Bundle/APK``` -> ```APK```.
 Generate an APK file and install it onto your device.